 3. File your Corporation, LLC, Partnership and/or Assumed Business Name with the

 Secretary of State Corporate Division.
-For information to set up your business, click
+Read Start a Business guide for information about how to set up your business.

 5. For Pumper or Pumper/Installer license applications: